blessinvarkey/musings/posts/Scrum/15-06-2021-scrum-1-squirrel-burgers.md

 ## Delivering Squirrel Burgers

 Bob is a student who has been interning at Burger Kitchen for over a week.
-One night, his manager has to leaves early by 9 pm, advises Bob to close the kitchen by 11 pm.
+One night, his manager who leaves by 9 pm, advises Bob to close the kitchen by 11 pm.
 As Bob starts closing the kitchen for the day, a customer walks in at  10:45 pm and requests a Double Chicken Burger with extra cheese, onions, and a large order of fries.
 The customer introduces himself an old customer of Burger Kitchen.
 Bob cheerfully does the math and says that the meal would cost $ 6.50.
 The customer takes out $2 and says he is really hungry and needs the Double Chicken Burger with the money he has.

 What should Bob do in this situation?
 Say no to his last (and supposedly old /important) customer of the day?